-- 1. Enforcing privacy: The IM first provides nodes with pseudonyms in order to enforce privacy.
-In opportunistic networks real identities are meaningless because most of the nodes which are encountered by a given node N_i are unknown to N_i .
-Hence, using actual identities only incurs a privacy threat with no additional advantage over pseudonyms. - 2.
-Prevention of Sybil attacks: The IM links the pseudonym to a real identity and a public/private key pair and certifies it.
-Indeed, even though identities are meaningless, nodes should be restrained to a unique pseudonym otherwise they could have several identities, which would lead to Sybil attacks.
-If a node could impersonate other nodes or simply produce several identities for himself, it could pretend to be at several positions at the same time, and therefore break the multi-layer scheme.
+- 1) Enforcing privacy: in opportunistic networks real identities are meaningless because most of the nodes which are encountered by a given node N_i are unknown to N_i .
+Hence, using actual identities incurs a privacy threat with no additional advantage. - 2) Prevention of Sybil attacks: The IM links the pseudonym to a real identity and a public/private key pair and certifies it.
+Indeed, even though identities are meaningless, nodes should be restrained to a unique pseudonym otherwise they could have several identities, which would lead to Sybil attacks: a node could then pretend to be at several positions at the same time, and therefore break the multi-layer scheme.